Prathmesh0001761/Banking-System/README.md

 # Banking-System
-This is a Simple ATM flask project.
+This is a Simple ATM flask project,new user can create account,deposit money,withdraw money and also check their balance amount.